jubich/recipes/docs/basics/bandstruct.rst

 .. |TiO2| replace:: TiO\ :sub:`2`\

-The conversion scripts used here are part of the `dptools` package, which is distributed with DFTB+.
+The conversion scripts used here are part of the `dptools` package, which is distributed with DFTB+ (see the :ref:`sec-introduction` section).
 In order to perform the calculations in this chapter, you will need the Slater-Koster sets `mio` and `tiorg`.
-The sample input files assume that the necessary Slater-Koster files have been copied into a subdirectory `mio-ext`.
+The sample input files assume that the necessary Slater-Koster files have been downloaded using the supplied download script (see the :ref:`sec-introduction` section).

 Introduction